A Boy Named Goo

 A Boy Named Goo is the fifth studio album by American rock band Goo Goo Dolls, released in 1995 on Warner Bros.
-As a commercial success, it has been RIAA-certified as double-platinum.
+The album was a commercial success, and was certified double-platinum by the RIAA within a year of its release.
+This is the last Goo Goo Dolls album with George Tutuska on drums; he was replaced by Mike Malinin just before the album was released.

 History

-This is the Goo Goo Dolls' last studio album with George Tutuska on drums; he was replaced by Mike Malinin just before the album was released.
 This album is the Goo Goo Dolls' first studio album to not have 14 tracks.
-The song "Stand Alone" was written by George Tutuska, and because John Rzeznik didn't want to exploit George's efforts after his dismissal, the song was only included on a promo version of the album.
+The song "Stand Alone" was written by George Tutuska, and because John Rzeznik didn't want to exploit Tutuska’s efforts after his dismissal, the song was only included on a promo version of the album.
 On the wide-release version, it is replaced with "Disconnected" and "Slave Girl", which were initially B-sides to the "Only One" single.
 On the same promo, "Ain't That Unusual" was labeled as "Someday".
 The two replacement songs are covers of songs by defunct Buffalo and Sydney punk bands The Enemies and Lime Spiders.

 The song "Name" is well known as the Goo Goo Dolls' first hit.
 According to lead singer John Rzeznik, the song's unusual composition came about "quite accidentally".
+Rzeznik says it was written about Lisa Kennedy Montgomery (known as Kennedy).
+She was an MTV VJ from 1992 to 1997.

 This album also marked the band's last with the Metal Blade Records imprint.